maxbader/arduino_tools/README.md

 This repository contains some arduino examples and libraries

 ##Libraries
-- Servo Librarie for Arduino Zero / M0 pro using Timer TCC1
+- Servo Library for Arduino Zero / M0 pro using Timer TCC1
-- Servo Librarie for Arduino Leonardo
+- Servo Library for Arduino Leonardo

 ##Examples
 ###Arduino Zero / M0 pro